w3c/wai-intro-atag/content/social-media.md

   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
         I used to be able to manage my client’s social media profile.
-But the  tool updated and I am no longer able to do my job.
+The  tool updated and broke most of the the accessibility features.
+I am no longer able to do my job.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        Tool updates do not break accessibility.
-If there is an update that breaks something, at least I can go back to the previous version of the tool where it worked as expected.
+        The tool keeps being accessible update after update.
+If something ever breaks, I can go back to the previous version of the tool where it worked as expected.
       </q></span></p>
     </li>
   </ul>
 </div>

-Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities often depend on your tool to do their job.
-You need to ensure accessibility is not damaged when updating your tool's user interface or functionality.
+Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities often rely on your tool to do their job.
+You need to ensure accessibility is preserved when updating your tool's user interface or functionality.

 ### Everyone can Process Content at Their Own Pace

 <p class="persona"><strong>Persona: </strong>
   Nushi is a journalisst with low vision.
   </p>
 <div class="quotes">
   <ul>
     <li>